 The city of Edinburgh is famous for its legends and myths, from spooky hauntings to hidden underground streets.
-Said to have been built on seven hills, just like Rome, Edinburgh is steeped in history that dates back centuries.
-With a castle built atop a volcanic rock and a network of underground tunnels and streets, the city is full of mystery.
+Built on seven hills, just like Rome, Edinburgh’s history dates back centuries.
+With a castle built atop a volcanic rock and a network of secret tunnels and streets, the city is full of mystery.
 So, with this, of course, come the Edinburgh legends and myths that continue to puzzle locals and visitors alike.
 Why not book a room at our central hotel and discover the facts behind these mysteries?

 Here are some of Edinburgh’s most famous myths, stories and legends, that will leave you wanting to plan a visit to our historic capital: